AlexiaChen/awesome-stars/README.md

 ## Rust

+- [eto-ai/lance](https://github.com/eto-ai/lance) – Modern columnar data format for ML implemented in Rust.
+Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
+Compatible with Pandas, DuckDB, Polars, Pyarrow, with more integrations coming..
+- [Noeda/rllama](https://github.com/Noeda/rllama) – Rust+OpenCL+AVX2 implementation of LLaMA inference code
-- [sigoden/aichat](https://github.com/sigoden/aichat) – A powerful ChatGPT command line tool that allows easy chat with ChatGPT-3.5 in a terminal.
+- [sigoden/aichat](https://github.com/sigoden/aichat) – Chat with gpt-3.5/chatgpt in terminal.
-- [zesterer/chumsky](https://github.com/zesterer/chumsky) – Blindingly quick parsers for humans with expressive errors, powerful recovery, zero-copy parsing, built-in span support, and much more.
-All in an easy to use package.
+- [zesterer/chumsky](https://github.com/zesterer/chumsky) – Write expressive, high-performance parsers with ease.
 - [japaric/heapless](https://github.com/japaric/heapless) – Heapless, `static` friendly data structures
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) – This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 - [personaelabs/spartan-ecdsa](https://github.com/personaelabs/spartan-ecdsa) – The fastest in-browser verification of ECDSA signatures in ZK, using Spartan on the secq256k1 curve